jmp-12/SuperToasts/README.md

     .setColor(PaletteUtils.getSolidColor(PaletteUtils.MATERIAL_PURPLE))
     .setAnimations(Style.ANIMATIONS_POP).show();
 ```
-Check out the [Wiki pages](https://github.com/JohnPersano/SuperToasts/wiki) for more detailed samples.
+Check out the [Wiki pages*](https://github.com/JohnPersano/SuperToasts/wiki) for more detailed samples. <br>
+*Please note that the Wiki pages are still being updated and may not reflect the most recent changes in version 2.0.

 Demo Application
 ================